FlipsideCrypto/sdk/python/README.md

 ```

 ### Server Error
 `ServerError` - occurs when there is a server-side error that cannot be resolved.
 This typically indicates an issue with Flipside Crypto's query engine API.
+If the issue persists please contact support in the Flipside Crypto discord server.

 ```python
 from shroomdk.errors import ServerError